License GuideSOC 29-2092

 Read more

 You'll face a two-part exam structure.
-The national portion covers hearing aid dispensing fundamentals and applies across states.
+The national section covers hearing aid dispensing fundamentals and applies across all states.
 The state-law portion tests your knowledge of local regulations specific to where you're applying.
-Most states outsource exam administration to testing vendors like PSI, Pearson VUE, or Prometric.
-You'll schedule your exam through their platforms and test at authorized centers.
-Passing typically requires 70-75% on each section, though exact thresholds vary by state.
-Check your state licensing board for specific passing scores and registration deadlines.
+Most states contract with testing vendors like PSI, Pearson VUE, or Prometric to administer the exam.
+You'll take both sections on the same day or across scheduled appointments, depending on your state's requirements.
+Passing scores typically range from 70 to 80 percent, though this varies by state.

 Renewal